How Bankruptcy Works and What to Expect

 Is Debt Settlement a Good Alternative to Bankruptcy?

-Debt settlement, on the other hand, can be an excellent choice for those hoping to avoid bankruptcy.
+Debt settlement may be a good choice for those hoping to avoid bankruptcy.

 Your creditors settle for less because they know you have left open the option of bankruptcy, which could leave them with little chance to collect your debts.